Integrity and

 mind will occur when you're not being the best person that you can be.

-or a problem, nor from preoccupation with or mentally entertaining the supposed
+preoccupation with or mentally entertaining the supposed permanence of a

 Don't think that unhappiness or a problem is somehow solid.
 The idea